 Some kids like to play with the wires.
 That can be an easy way to make the wire out of shape.

 Moreover, handing braces needs expert hands.
 When you try to do the adjustment on your own or copy your orthodontist, you may end up displacing it and causing it to pop out the braces wire of the bracket.

-What happens if braces wire pops out of the bracket?
+What happens if the braces wire comes out of the bracket?